archbardinexile/BGCL/options/items/weapons.md

 *Simple weapon, melee weapon, spellcasting focus (requires attunement).*

 **1d6 force.
-Versatile (1d8).**
+Versatile (1d8).
+Artificer Infusion.**

-While holding this item, a creature gains a +1 bonus to spell attack rolls.
-In addition, the creature ignores half cover when making a spell attack.
-The bonus increases to +2 when you reach 10th level in this class.

-The staff has ***6 charges***.
-While holding it, you can use an action to expend 1 or more of its charges to cast one of the following spells from it, using your spell save DC: ***Magnify Gravity*** (1 charge), ***Immovable Object*** (2 charges), or [***Bandorul’s Surface Shift***](../spells/3rd-level#bandoruls-surface-shift) (3 charges).
-The staff regains 1d6 expended charges daily at dawn.
-If you expend the last charge, roll a d20.
-On a 1, the staff becomes a non-magical quarterstaff.
+A knot in the wood of this staff provides adequate space for you to scribe a mystical cipher as if ***scribing a spell scroll***.
+To do so, you must have proficiency in the Arcana skill and be attuned to the staff.
+The spell must be among your known ***Graviturgy*** spells and you must provide any material components required for the casting of that spell.
+Scribing a cipher takes an amount of time related to the level of the spell you want to scribe, but never less than 8 hours.

+You can read the cipher and cast its spell without providing any material components.
+Casting the spell in this way requires the spell's normal casting time.
+Once the spell is cast, the cipher fades, allowing another to be scribed.
+If the casting is interrupted, the cipher is not lost.

 **Versatile.** This weapon can be used with one or two hands.
 A damage value in parentheses appears with the property—the damage when the weapon is used with two hands to make a melee attack.

+**Artificer Infusion: Enhanced Arcane Focus.** While holding this item, you gain a +1 bonus to spell attack rolls.
+In addition, you ignore half cover when making a spell attack.
+The bonus increases to +2 when you reach 10th level in this class.

 ---